Sensory Paths! What the heck are those?

 In addition, Active Sidewalks are a great example of how you can incorporate sensory play into the school day, whether for a brain break, PE class, or exercise routine.

 The point is sensory play can take place anytime, anywhere!

 What are some examples of sensory play in your school or neighborhood?
 Do you have a sensory path?
 Let us know!

-Interested in learning more about sensory paths?
-Check out our Sensory Path Resource Center!
+Interested in learning more about sensory pathways?
+Check out our Resource Center!